k-antonius/QuakeMap/readme.md

 The user may then click the "Show Detail" button as described above.
 Clicking on the same title again will unselect it.

+The filter search box allows the user to filter the displayed quakes by searching for a quake by name.
+This feature is most useful when many quakes are displayed, i.e. if the magnitude is set to 2.5 and lower or the map is very zoomed out.

 3. Google Map Viewer.

 Finally, all currently loaded earthquakes are displayed with markers in the